 d) Low or no tumorigenicity

-Exosomes are promising therapeutic agents because their complex cargo of proteins and genetic materials has diverse biochemical potential to participate in multiple biochemical and cellular processes, an important
+Exosomes are promising as therapeutic agents because their complex cargo of proteins and genetic materials has diverse biochemical potential allowing participation in multiple biochemical and cellular processes.
+This is a crucial attribute in the treatment of complex diseases with multiple secondary injury mechanisms, such as TBI or SCI.